tajmone/pandoc-goodies/pp/README.md

 macros:

 - `!HighlightFile(FILE)(LANG)[(OPTIONS)]` — imports and syntax-highlights and external file.
 Output is a raw html `<pre><code>` block.
-- `!Highlight(LANG)([OPTIONS])(CODE)` — syntax-higlights the block of source code passed as `CODE` parameter (using lines of tildas instread of brackets; see Note below).
+- `!Highlight(LANG)([OPTIONS])(CODE)` — syntax-highlights the block of source code passed as `CODE` parameter (using lines of tildes instead of brackets; see Note below).
-- `!HighlightInlineTheme(THEME)` — retrives a Highlight theme and injects its CSS version into the documents.
-A quick solution for theming Highlight code withouth having to import an external CSS file via pandoc.
+- `!HighlightInlineTheme(THEME)` — retrieves a Highlight theme and injects its CSS version into the documents.
+A quick solution for theming Highlight code without having to import an external CSS file via pandoc.

-> **NOTE 1**: The `CODE` parameter is passed between lines of tildas instead of brackets:
+> **NOTE 1**: The `CODE` parameter is passed between lines of tildes instead of brackets:
 >
 >       !Highlight( LANG )( OPTIONS )
 >       ~~~~~